DrAdrianDC/dr-adriandc.github.io/cv.md

 ## 🎓 Education

 - PhD in Physics – University of Bremen, Germany
-- BSc in Radiochemistry – InSTEC, University of Havana
+- BSc in Radiochemistry – InSTEC, University of Havana, Cuba